symfony/symfony-docs/bundles/best_practices.rst

 vendor segment, followed by zero or more category segments, and it ends with the namespace short name, which must end with ``Bundle``.

-A namespace becomes a bundle as soon as you add a bundle class to it.
+A namespace becomes a bundle as soon as you add "a bundle class" to it (which is a class that extends :class:`Symfony\\Component\\HttpKernel\\Bundle\\Bundle`).
 The bundle class name must follow these rules:

-* Extend Symfony\Component\HttpKernel\Bundle\Bundle
 * Use only alphanumeric characters and underscores;
 * Use a StudlyCaps name (i.e. camelCase with an uppercase first letter);
 * Use a descriptive and short name (no more than two words);